kmkim95/kmkim95.github.io/_publications/2024-SG_LM_NIPS.md

 ---
-title: "Selective Generation for Language Models"
+title: "Selective Generation for Language Models (Spotlight)"
 collection: publications
 permalink: /publication/2024-SG_LM
 #excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'